As part of making an estate plan, you may be struggling with the decisions that must be made to plan your final arrangements and set aside funds for

 Writing Your Own Last Wishes

 This page provides an overview of some of the most popular burial requests, funeral plans, and other memorial preferences.
 If you want to leave instructions for your loved ones to carry out your final arrangements, learning about what others have chosen may help you finalize your own plans.
-To see a complete list of the types of details you should include in your last wishes, see our page on Memorial Preferences.
+To see a complete list of the types of details you should include in your last wishes, review the free Pennyborn Memorial Preferences Planner.

 Many people have left surprising last wishes in their wills.
 Sometimes these burial requests are humorous and other times they are bizarre.
 If you want to do something really creative with your last wishes, the possibilities are endless.
 Of course, there are a few important considerations, such as applicable laws, and the amount of money you can afford to spend on your funeral, burial, and related arrangements.
 You may also want to consider how your last wishes will affect your surviving family and friends.
 To read the stories of individuals who had some of the most original final requests, see our Unique Last Wishes page.